Contents:

 What is the data telling us?

-£3.35 billion sounds like a lot, but remember: just under a third of this stems from a single £1 billion contract.
+£4 billion sounds like a lot, but remember: just under a quarter of this stems from a single £1 billion contract in 2021.

 The rate of increase in the volume and value of AI-related contracts each year will likely mean this proportion will grow over the coming decade - but, for the time being, AI-related procurement remains a small sub-section of government tech spending.